alecheckert/emdiff/README.md

 ## Expected input

 `emdiff` takes trajectories as a `pandas.DataFrame`.
-Each row of the dataframe should correspond to a localization in the trajectory.
+Each row of the dataframe should correspond to a localization from an SPT experiment.
 The dataframe must contain at minimum:

- - a `trajectory` column, with the index of the corresponding trajectory;
+ - a `trajectory` column, with the index of the trajectory to which that localization corresponds;
  - a `frame` column, with the index of the corresponding frame;
- - position columns such as `y` and `x`
+ - columns such as `y` and `x` with the spatial coordinates of the localization **in pixels**

 ## Example usage
 ```